lifsys/dbsys/README.md

 ## Changelog

+### 0.7.6
+- Added new Redis-specific methods for working with streams, JSON, lists, and strings
+- Introduced the `execon` method for executing functions on specific pubsub messages
+- Enhanced error handling and retry logic in Redis operations
+- Updated documentation with examples for new Redis features
+- Minor bug fixes and performance improvements

 ### 0.7.5
 - Added type hints and py.typed file for better IDE support
 - Improved error handling in Redis operations
 - Enhanced documentation with more detailed examples
 - Minor bug fixes and performance optimizations
 - Updated package metadata for better PyPI representation

-### 0.7.4
-- Updated package for PyPI release
-- Improved documentation and examples
-- Minor bug fixes and performance enhancements
-- Ensured compatibility with the latest Python versions

 ### 0.6.0
 - Added support for Locksys objects as connection strings